 The main purpose of the Detailed View section is to provide detailed ranking data.
-Keywords alongside with the data on them are displayed on the context of a certain search engine and timeframe.
+Keywords along with the info on them are displayed in the context of a certain search engine and timeframe.

-Detailed View is divided into three parts, each of which gives you comprehensive information about the performance of your keywords.
+The Detailed View section is divided into three parts: Control Panel, Detailed Overview Chart, and Detailed Details.
+The latter two provide comprehensive information about the performance of your keywords.

-Here you can select a date range for the data comparison.
-By default, the end date is always today’s date, and the initial date is 30 days before today’s date.
+In the control panel, you have to select a search engine to form the chart and detailed information accordingly.
+You can also specify a date range for the data comparison.
+By default, the end date is today’s date, and the initial date is 30 days before today’s date.

 The graph shows the number of keywords and their percentage (i.e. the share of the total number of keywords added to the project).
 By default, it displays only keywords in Top100 and Top10.
-However, you can use display Top 5 and Top 3 by clicking on corresponding labels.
+However, you can display Top5 and Top3 terms by clicking on the corresponding labels.

-The table in the Detailed View section shows you detailed information about your keywords through the key parameters.
+The table in the Detailed Details section shows you detailed information about your project keywords.
 Here’s a list of data points available in the table.

-Keyword — in this column you can find all the keywords that you have added to the project.
+Keyword — in this column, you will all the keywords that you have added to the project.

 Tags — here you will find all the tags assigned to certain keywords.
-Check out the Rank Tracker settings section to learn how to assign tags.
+Tags can be assigned in Rank Tracker’s settings section.

-Search Vol. — indicates the demand for a particular keyword in the framework of the selected search engine, language, and location.
-Furthermore, by clicking on the corresponding icon next to the value, you can check out the Search Volume History.
+Search Volume — in this column, you will find your project keywords’ search volumes.
+This metric indicates the approximate number of monthly searches for a particular keyword in the framework of the selected search engine, language, and location.
+By clicking on the arrow next to the value, you can discover the Search Volume History.
 You’ll see the pop-up with the graph indicating the search volume for the last twelve months.
 All the data is taken from AdWords.

 In addition to default columns, there are also other parameters available in the Column Chooser.

-KEI (Keyword Efficiency Index) shows what keywords are likely to generate more traffic.
+- KEI (Keyword Efficiency Index) shows which keywords are likely to generate more traffic.

-The higher the value, the easier to promote a keyword in the TOP10 of SERPs.
-The data is calculated according to the formula:KEI = (search volume) ^ 2 / (total number of results).
+The higher the value, the easier to promote a keyword in TOP10 of SERP.
+The data is calculated by the following formula:KEI = (search volume) ^ 2 / (total number of results).

-ETV (Estimated Traffic Value) help to estimate the traffic you can get to your website.
+- ETV (Estimated Traffic Value) helps estimate the traffic you can get to your website from a specific keyword.

-The data is based on the spreading of traffic in the TOP20 and the keywords search volumes.ETV = search volume * traffic distribution rate.
+The data is based on the spreading of traffic in the TOP20 and keywords’ search volumes.ETV = search volume * traffic distribution rate.

-Traffic Cost shows how much paid traffic would cost in case you conduct a PPC campaign; allows you to estimate how successful your SEO-campaign is, and, if necessary, make a decision on the budget reallocation.
+- Traffic Cost shows how much paid traffic would cost in case you launch a PPC campaign.
+This data will enable you to estimate how successful your SEO-campaign is, and, if necessary, make a decision on the budget reallocation.

-Added gives the exact date when a certain keyword was added.
+- Added displays the exact date when a specific keyword was added.

-SERP Elements column shows the which of the special SERP elements is displayed on a results page for a certain keyword.
-This information allows you not to miss additional possibilities for obtaining better rankings.
-Here’s the list of available elements:
+- SERP Elements column shows which of the special SERP elements are displayed on a results page for a certain keyword.
+This information allows you not to miss additional possibilities for obtaining better website visibility.